Upgrade DataStax Enterprise 6.8 to 6.9

 Upgrade steps

-Follow these steps on each node in the recommended Upgrade order.
-The upgrade process requires upgrading and restarting one node at a time.
+The upgrade process requires upgrading and restarting one node at a time in the following order:

-Perform these steps in your upgraded version, DSE 6.9.x.
+Follow these steps for each node’s upgrade in your upgraded version, DSE 6.9.x:

 1. Flush the commit log of the current installation: